 Hiking The Saddle via Forcan Ridge is one of the most enjoyable, adventurous and stunningly beautiful walks in the West Highlands of Scotland.
 The route enjoys a climb up through sublime Glen Shiel, summitting the two Munros of An Diollaid (AKA The Saddle) and Sgurr Na Sgine (meaning the peak of the knife).
 Each summit provides exceptional 360° views, including across to other wonderful Kintail mountains, down into Glen Shiel and towards Loch Duich and Shiel Bridge.
 This is one heck of a hike and one you’ll not forget in a hurry.

 In this guide, we’ll tell you a little about The Saddle via Forcan Ridge, before providing a GPS map of the trail and giving a brief description of the hike.
 Afterwards, we’ll tell you how to get there and where to park.
 Then, we’ll cover accommodation options, other great hikes in the area and include what to pack.

 To see footage of The saddle via Forcan Ridge hike in Scotland, please watch our 6 Mind-Blowing West Highland Walks in 6 Days YouTube production.
-For your convenience, when you press play below, the video will start exactly at the section showing The Saddle.
-Although, feel free to watch more for some West Highlands inspiration.

 For more incredible hikes in Scotland, be sure to check out our guides on Ring of Steall, Beinn Alligin and Bidean Nam Bian.
 Otherwise, read our West Highland Hiking Itinerary, where we talk about six excellent West Highland day hikes.